- Project. A “bucket” for your time.

 App Activities can be assigned to a project.

-Dealing with thousands of small individual app activities is unwieldy, so we can further group up our time into tasks.
+Dealing with thousands of small individual app activities is unwieldy, so we can further group up our time into time entries.

-- Task.
+- Time Entry.
 A block of time during which you worked on a particular thing (not necessarily using your computer).

 These tend to be from a few minutes to several hours in duration.

-If you are familiar with billing your time, tasks often show up on a timesheet.
+If you are familiar with billing your time, time entries often show up on a timesheet.

-One example would be a “Write an introductory course” task as part of a “Timing” project.
+One example would be a “Write an introductory course” time entry as part of a “Timing” project.